 - 1 large onion diced into small cubes

-- Mix half the lime juice, the oil, parsley, pepper and onion and leave marinating.
+- Mix half the lime juice, oil, parsley, bell pepper, ¼ teaspoon of salt, pepper and onion.
+Set aside.

-- Boil the okras over medium heat until they are cooked throughout adding a teaspoon of salt and half the lime juice to it.
+- Boil the okra over medium heat until they are cooked throughout, having added 1 teaspoon of salt and the remaining half of the lime juice to the water.

 - When the okra is cooked remove from the heat and discard the water.

-- Mix with the ingredients that had been marinating.
+- Mix with the ingredients that had been set aside.
 Season with salt and pepper to taste.